superstarghy/BD/Readme.md

 # Introduction

 This project is a lab about **BigData Virtualization** and **Learning**, using the tech of **Containerization**.
-The lab build a simple web app based on the framework of python & flask & cassandra, which realizes the classification of images of clothing.
-Then it build the app into a container by means of [docker](https://www.docker.com/).
+The lab built a simple web app based on the framework of python & flask & cassandra, which realized the classification of images of clothing.
+Then it built the app into a container by means of [docker](https://www.docker.com/).

 The project was done by Gao Hanyuan under the guidance of [Fan Zhang](http://www.mit.edu/~f_zhang/)!